 No, paternity leave can be taken on either consecutive or non-consecutive days.

-When can I take my paternity leave?
+When can I take my paternity leave in Hong Kong?

 You may take paternity leave any time during the 4 weeks before the expected delivery date and 10 weeks after the delivery date.